puneetsl/Resume/README.md

 Experience
 ---
 <b>NLP Engineer</b>, April 2015  -  Present, Factset Research Systems – New York City<br>
-- Duplicate document identification (Java, Shell Scripts)
+- Duplicate document identification _(Java, Shell Scripts)_
   - Used Shingling and Vector Space Model algorithms to detect duplicate documents from a stream of documents.
-- Statistical Machine Translation (Moses, Python)
+- Statistical Machine Translation _(Moses, Python)_
   - Building a language translation engine similar to google translate, for Polish, based on principles of statistical machine translation.
   - The cleaning, tokenization, stemming and other language processing is done by using nltk and other NLP libraries in python.
-- Earning and Stock Correlation using Social Media Sentiments (Python, Java, PredictionIO)
+- Earning and Stock Correlation using Social Media Sentiments _(Python, Java, PredictionIO)_
   - Exploratory project to find correlation between social media sentiments with earnings and stocks of a company.

 <b>Research Engineer</b>, July 2011  -  July 2013, Innovation Labs, TATA Consultancy Services – Delhi<br>
-<i><u>Time Series Analysis on Big Data</u> :</i> (Technology and Tools used: Java, Python, Perl, Shell Scripts, Rapidminer) <br>
+- Time Series Analysis on Big Data : _(Technology and Tools used: Java, Python, Perl, Shell Scripts, Rapidminer)_ <br>
   * Worked on a research project involving multivariate time series analysis of car sensor data.<br>
   * Devised an algorithm based on Shape Context for finding frequently occurring patterns and events, with as good results as SAX, DTW etc. with 7% better results in the particular domain of car sensors.<br>

-<i><u>Data Harmonization Framework (DHF)</u></i> :   (Technology and Tools used: Java, Apache Pig, XML) <br>
+- Data Harmonization Framework (DHF) :   _(Technology and Tools used: Java, Apache Pig, XML)_ <br>
   * Implemented an ETL framework that exploits power of map-reduce and big-databases to fuse incongruous enterprise data from disparate sources in near real time.<br>

 <b>Developer</b>, December 2010  -  June 2011,ILP training centre, TATA Consultancy Services – Trivandrum<br>
-* Trainee Evaluation System: Lead team of two, into the development of 'Trainee Evaluation System' as a part of Moodle plugin, deployed in TCS Trivandrum training centre.
-(PHP, MySql, jQuery)<br>
+* Trainee Evaluation System: Lead team of two, into the development of 'Trainee Evaluation System' as a part of Moodle plugin, deployed in TCS Trivandrum training centre. _(PHP, MySql, jQuery)_<br>
-* Resource planning and Scheduling system: Developed solution for managing infrastructure resources and scheduling lectures.
-(PHP, MySql)<br>
+* Resource planning and Scheduling system: Developed solution for managing infrastructure resources and scheduling lectures. _(PHP, MySql)_<br>

 Education
 ---